Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Conclusions

 \section{Conclusions}

 We have shown that it is very difficult to significantly cut the duration of a mission to Mars, including the travel times (for this mission architecture).
-In fact, a reduction of an order of magnitude seems impossible with the foreseeable technologies and reasonable total mission mass, without using more exotic alternatives such as ISRU for fuel production or aerobraking.
+In fact, a reduction of an order of magnitude seems impossible with the foreseeable technologies and reasonable total mission mass.
 Moreover, the gains in travel time end up being lost in the additional required waiting time, so a significant improvement is not to be expected.

-In the case of variable angle of thrust and use of continuous thrust in the cargo spacecraft an improvement in the total mass is to be expected but this would affect equally all options and a significant change is not foreseen.
+In the case of variable angle of thrust and use of continuous thrust in the cargo S/C an improvement in the total mass is to be expected but this would affect equally all options and a significant change is not foreseen.

 The classical chemical propulsion gives the shortest heliocentric transfer times.
 In most cases, for the same total ToF, it has the smallest mass.